 Prednisone can save your life.
 But it can also leave you burnt out and exhausted.

-Prednisone is amazing at stopping your immune system in its tracks.
-But it needs to be prescribed judiciously.
-Overuse of prednisone quickly results in a wide range of unwanted side effects.
+Prednisone stops your immune system in its tracks.
+But it needs to be prescribed carefully.
+The overuse of prednisone quickly results in a wide range of unwanted side effects.
 One of which can be debilitating adrenal fatigue.
-Today, I’ll show you how that happens and how to reclaim your energy should it happens to you!
+If you’re suffering from adrenal fatigue prednisone may be to blame – read on to learn how they are connected and how to reclaim your energy!

 Are you at risk for adrenal fatigue?

-If you’re using a drug like prednisone, you sure are.
-Prednisone is what is known as a glucocorticoid.
-Glucocorticoids are steroid hormones.
-Meaning they exhibit a profound effect on your hormonal system.
+If you’re using a drug like prednisone adrenal fatigue is definitely a risk.
+Prednisone is a glucocorticoid, or steroid hormone.
+This type of steroid has a profound effect on your hormonal system.
 Especially your hypothalamic-pituitary-adrenal (HPA) axis.

 The HPA axis is your body’s stress adaptation network.
-It’s the epicentre of adrenal fatigue.
-Adrenal fatigue is really an HPA axis issue, not an adrenal issue.
+It’s also the epicentre of adrenal fatigue.
+Adrenal fatigue actually has more to do with your HPA axis and not your adrenals.

-Glucocorticoid use is going to suppress your HPA axis to a level where it’s hardly functioning.
+The use of glucocorticoids is going to suppress your HPA axis so much that it’s hardly functioning.
 All too often, you as the patient and even your prescribing physician don’t realize the risk of a prednisone prescription.
 Unfortunately, that is only discovered after you start exhibiting adrenal fatigue symptoms.

-It is estimated that 1.2% of the American population are using glucocorticoids like prednisone for more than five years.
+It is estimated that 1.2% of the American population use glucocorticoids like prednisone for more than five years.
 (2) That’s more than three million people in the United States alone.
-If 50% of them go on to develop adrenal fatigue, you’re looking at more than one million people dealing with drug-induced adrenal fatigue.
+If 50% of those people develop adrenal fatigue, you’re looking at more than one million people dealing with adrenal fatigue from prednisone.

-The take away here – if you’re taking a glucocorticoid like prednisone, you’re at risk of developing adrenal fatigue.
+The take away here – if you’re taking a glucocorticoid like prednisone adrenal fatigue is a definite risk.

-To better prevent adrenal fatigue following prednisone use, we need to do two things:
+To better prevent adrenal fatigue from prednisone use, we need to do two things:

 - Take a better history